princeton-sns/sharded-noise-server/README.md

          * client compares with local attestation and can produce proof
    * server sad

+### Internal Attestation

+Each actor in the system will sign over the message before forwarding it to the next actor.
+Incoming message actor needs to sign over message bundle, the epoch number, and the index of the bundle in its queue.
+They also have to attest to an epoch if there are no messages in it.

 ### Other
 The outgoing actor can "accept blame" or find out which incoming actor is responsible for the error.